 During the year ended December 31, 2022, the Association discontinued a software implementation project and an impairment loss of \$4,568,059 was recorded and included as loss on impairment and disposal of assets in the statement of activities for the year ended December 31, 2022.
-The impairment loss includes \$4,067,608 of the full cost of assets capitalized for this project that were included in property and equipment construction in progress, and \$500,451 of capitalized software costs that were included in deferred charges and other asset in the statement of financial position, excluding \$330,000 held for a future credit by the vendor.
-As the project was discontinued, no capitalized software costs were included in property and equipment as of December 31, 2022. \$4,915,825 of capitalized software costs were included in property and equipment as of a sets is \$330,000 and \$842,278 of capitalized software costs as of December 31, 2021, respectively.
-During the year ended December 31, 2021, there were no events or changes in circumstances indicating that the carrying amount of the property and equipment may not be recoverable.
+The impairment loss includes \$4,067,608 of the full cost of assets capitalized for this project that were included in property and equipment construction in progress, and \$500,451 of capitalized software costs that were included in deferred charges and other assets in the statement of financial position, excluding \$330,000 held for a future credit by the vendor.
+During the year ended December 31, 2023, the \$330,000 was deemed impaired and was written off resulting in an impairment loss of \$330,000.
+As the project was discontinued, no capitalized software costs were included in property and equipment as of December 31, 2023 or 2022.
+There was no balance in deferred charges and other assets of capitalized software costs as of December 31, 2023.
+There was \$330,000 as of December 31, 2022.
+During the year ended December 31, 2023, there were no events or changes in circumstances indicating that the carrying amount of the property and equipment may not be recoverable.

 In December 2017, the Association entered into a below-market lease agreement for 41 years with the owner of a Bronx property and the developer of that property to lease the La Central branch facility that would be built for the Association on that site.
 The lease term commenced upon substantial completion of construction of the facility in September 2022.
 The Association's lease payments for 41 years (\$18,500,000) were placed into a restricted cash account with the developer's banker were fully drawn down by said banker during development of the facility.
-The facility is reflected in the financial statements as building and improvements which is being amortized over the 40-year life of the asset.
+The facility is reflected in the statement of financial position as building and improvements which is being amortized over the 40-year life of the asset.
 A contribution of a nonfinancial asset, the use of the building for its economic life, from the developer of \$12,900,000 was recognized in 2022 of which \$12,795,122 was recorded with donor restrictions and \$104,878 was recorded without donor restrictions as it represented the amount released from restriction in the year of donation.
 The donation recorded with donor restrictions is being released from restriction ratably over the lease term.
 This nonfinancial asset contribution for the use of the building over its economic life has been capitalized in buildings and improvements.
 The fair value of the nonfinancial asset contribution was obtained from an appraisal of the property and was based on the cost approach of a special purpose property.
-Because the Association's obligations under the lease were effectively prepaid. no lease obligation is reflected.
+Because the Association's obligations under the lease were effectively prepaid, no lease obligation is reflected.
 The lease contains an option for the Association to buy the branch facility at the end of the lease term for fair market value.
 The La Central branch building is used for all functional expense areas.